Understand the different types of outdoor burning

 Land Clearing Burning

 A permit is needed and will be issued by ORCAA or your local fire department.
 Fees will be charged.
+Contact ORCAA or your local fire district to check on permit requirements.

 Land clearing burning refers to the burning of natural vegetation cleared from properties for development purposes, used differently, or left unused.
 This includes the burning of stumps.